gurjalkarprahlad/Career-Aspiration-Analysis/README.md

 streamlit run app.py
 Interact with the Application

-Open your web browser and go to http://localhost:8501 to access the application.
+Open your web browser and go to http://localhost:8501 or http://localhost:8500 to access the application.
 Use the interface to select different analysis options and visualize the data.
 Dependencies
 MySQL Connector: Used to connect to the MySQL database.